How Does an E-fapiao in China Work?

 Company A is a general taxpayer who declares their taxes on a monthly basis.
 They declare the total amount issued in August is RMB 5.5 million.

 As of 31 August 2022, the amount issued on all fapiao amounts to RMB 5 million, leaving the remaining amount which is invoiceable is RMB 500,000.

 On 1 September, the e-fapiao platform will update automatically and readjust the amount issued in August to RMB 5.5 million.
 If Company A completes the VAT declaration for the month of August by 11 September, and the comparison is approved, the remaining RMB 500,00.00 can be invoiced by the company before 9am on that date.
 After 9am, if the actual invoice amount issued is RMB 300,000, the invoiceable amount will be RMB 5.3 million.

 We Can Help You With Your E-fapiao Needs

 Whether it is a paper fapiao or efapiao, we are able to issue e-fapiaos on your company’s behalf provided that your company is eligible to issue a fapiao and we have access to your company’s golden tax device.
 With companies that have high frequency in transactions, our process can help save your business time and resources.

-Having been operational in China for more than a decade, Moore MS Advisory continues to assist companies with all their accounting, company setup and payroll needs.
+Having been operational in China for more than a decade, MSA continues to assist companies with all their accounting, company setup and payroll needs.
 Distinguished for our emphasis on delivering only the highest quality, our long list of clients extends across multiple industries and sectors all over China.
 Get in touch with us today and let our consultants help you with your business needs.